Dilashmar/PixeL_Python/README.md

 ## How to Play

-1. Clone this repository to your local machine using `git clone`.
+1. Clone this repository to your local machine
 2. Open the project in PyCharm (or your preferred IDE).
 3. Ensure you have the Pygame library installed (`pip install pygame`).
 4. Run the `Snake_game.py` script to start the game.